007tropix/C-Battleship/README.md

-# C# Minesweeper
+# C# Battleship
 ## About
-Minesweeper recreated using a C# terminal application for CS 3020 course.
+Battleship recreated using a C# terminal application for CS 3020 course.
 ## Screenshots
 ![Imgur](https://imgur.com/smJerOb.png)